The Operative (film): Plot

-Thomas (Martin Freeman) is a British Jew who until a year ago used to work for Israel's Mossad intelligence agency in Germany.
+Thomas is a British Jew who until a year ago used to work for Israel's Mossad intelligence agency in Germany.
 Now he is retired but still has access to some of his former employer's systems and resources.
-He receives a mysterious phone call from Rachel (Diane Kruger), another former agent whom he had recruited and who had become a friend but disappeared.
+He receives a mysterious phone call from Rachel, another former agent whom he had recruited and who had become a friend but disappeared.
 Summoned to a safe house in Cologne in order to help find Rachel and determine her motives, Thomas reviews Rachel's recruitment and past assignments with his former supervisors through a series of flashbacks.

-Rachel's last known assignment was to pose as an English teacher in Tehran and observe Farhad Razavi (Cas Anvar), heir to an Iranian electronics firm.
+Rachel's last known assignment was to pose as an English teacher in Tehran and observe Farhad Razavi, heir to an Iranian electronics firm.
 Flashback scenes reveal Rachel's acclimatisation to routines of daily life so as not to arouse suspicion.
 Eventually, she meets Farhad, who asks her to give him English lessons, leading to a romantic relationship as Farhad also introduces her to Tehran's underground nightlife.

 Rachel's personal involvement with Farhad allows Thomas to involve him in the smuggling of parts for Iran's nuclear program, which will work to undermine that program and make Farhad a target for recruitment as a Mossad resource.
 Some of the related assignments put her own life in serious danger.
 Eventually, Rachel rebels against her assignment, changes her identity, and cuts off communication with Thomas until, returning to the film's present, she needs his help to return to a life of her own without risking assassination because she might be a security threat herself.